NoLieNoSean/NoNotes/content/Notes/Algebra1_L18.md

 >[!Warning] Similar matrices do not have the same eigenvectors!
 >Let $A=SBS^{-1}$.
 Let $\mathbf{v}$ be an eigenvector of $A$ with eigenvalue $\lambda$.
 Then, $A\mathbf{v}=\lambda \mathbf{v}$.
 So, $SBS^{-1}\mathbf{v}=\lambda \mathbf{v}$.
 Hence, $BS^{-1}\mathbf{v}=\lambda S^{-1}\mathbf{v}$, i.e, $S^{-1}\mathbf{v}$ is the eigenvector in $B$ with eigenvalue $\lambda$.

 Observe that $I_{n}$ is the only matrix similar to $I_{n}$.
 Note that similarity is an equivalence relation.
 Also note that if $A$ is similar to $B$, $A^{r}$ is similar to $B^{r}$.

+---
+tut

+If $A$ and $B$ are similar, they have the same rank.
+Characteristic polynomial of similar matrices are the same. symmetric matrices have real eigenvalues. minimal polynomials
+	must be unique
+	minimal polynomial always divides any poly which has $T$ as a root